A variational principle for a non-integrable model: The variational principle for graph homomorphisms

-\begin{proof}[Proof of Lemma~\ref{Markov_irreducibility}] We start with observing that the adapted Glauber dynamic leaves $\homset[c_1,..,c_k]$ invariant.
-Resampling excursions around a vertex~$x$ does not change the depth of~$x$ and the dynamic only pivot vertices whose depth is not fixed.
+\begin{proof}[Proof of Lemma~\ref{Markov_irreducibility}] We start with observing that the adapted Glauber dynamics leaves $\mathcal{H}^{\mathbf{g},free}_n(s)[c_1,..,c_k]$ invariant.
+Resampling excursions around a vertex~$x$ does not change the depth of~$x$ or $0$ and the dynamics only pivot vertices whose depth is not fixed.

-We now show that the Markov chain is reversible wrt.~the uniform probability measure on~$\homset[c_1,..,c_k]$.
-Because we consider the uniform probability measure on~$\homset[c_1,..,c_k]$ it suffices to show that
+We now show that the Markov chain $\{ \theta_{\mathbf{g}}(X_t) \}_{t \in \mathbb{N}}$ is reversible wrt.~the uniform probability measure on~$\mathcal{H}^\mathbf{g}_n(s)[c_1,..,c_k]$.
+Because we consider the uniform probability measure on~$\mathcal{H}^\mathbf{g}_n(s)[c_1,..,c_k]$ it suffices to show that

-Let~$Z_n \in S_n$ denote the position that is chosen in the first step of the adapted Glauber dynamics.
-We notice that after conditioning on~$Z_n$ both the law given of resampling an excursion and pivoting are uniform over the spaces of reachable configurations.
+Let~$Z_t \in S_n$ denote the position that is chosen in the first step of the adapted Glauber dynamics.
+We notice that after conditioning on~$Z_t$ both the law given by resampling an excursion and pivoting are uniform over the spaces of reachable configurations in $ \mathcal{H}^{\mathbf{g},free}_n(s)[c_1,..,c_k]$.
 Thus we have that